cgeyer/webexcc-console/README.md

 ## CRUD Actions for MongoDB

-The Webex CC Console also includes a wrapper for the four most common database transactions and maps them to the respective MongoDB functions.
+The Webex CC Console can also be used without using the GUI and includes a REST API wrapper for the most common database transactions which are mapped to the respective MongoDB functions.
 All of them can be easily accessed by using a `POST` request on the `db` path (i.e., `https://<username>.alwaysdata.net/db`) and appending the respective function.
 The exact paths are defined in the `dbrouter.js` file in the `db` folder of the project.
 The implementation of the database actions are all implemeted in the `MongoDB.js` file in the same folder.
 You can easily extend or modify the current implementation by adaping that file accordingly.
 Please also refer to the official documentation of the [MongoDB node.js drivers](https://www.mongodb.com/docs/drivers/node/current/) for further information.

+> [!IMPORTANT]
+> Since the authorization for MongoDB is handled by node.js in the background, the REST API can be accessed and used by anyone who knows the public URI.
+The Webex CC Console is thus not meant to be used for production purposes in the current implementation.

 ### Create Document / `db/create`